Pacific Southwest, Region 9

 Held in conjunction with EPA Region 9’s Spring Regional Tribal Operations Committee (RTOC) meeting, the FRC is invited to participate in an informal dialogue with tribal representatives and EPA management over lunch.

-This meeting will be held in conjunction with the NOAA-led Drought Forum May 15-16 and a discussion on federal grant opportunities with HUD and DOT.
-The FRC will convene individually to share information on activities around the drought and discuss ways to reduce water consumption and strengthen long-term preparedness and resilience.
+This meeting was held in conjunction with the NOAA-led Drought Forum May 15-16 and included a discussion on federal grant opportunities with HUD and DOT.
+The FRC convened individually to share information on activities around the drought and discuss ways to reduce water consumption and strengthen long-term preparedness and resilience.

-This meeting will be held in conjunction with the Western Regional Partnership (WRP) Principals meeting June 17-18.
-The FRC may discuss topics of interest, including support to tribes and siting renewable energy on federal and tribal lands.
+This meeting was held in conjunction with the Western Regional Partnership (WRP) Principals meeting June 17-18.
+The FRC discussed topics of interest, including support to tribes and siting renewable energy on federal and tribal lands.

-This meeting will be co-hosted by the LA Federal Executive Board .
-The FRC would discuss opportunities to support the drought and discuss ways to reduce water consumption and strengthen long-term preparedness and resilience.
+This meeting was co-hosted by the LA Federal Executive Board .
+The FRC discussed opportunities to support the drought and ways to reduce water consumption and strengthen long-term preparedness and resilience.

-This FRC meeting would focus on U.S.-Mexico Border efforts, as well as working with tribes and addressing the drought.
+This FRC meeting was held in conjunction with the U.S.-Mexico Border Health Commission's conference "Power of Collaboration" and focused on U.S.-Mexico Border efforts, as well as the Federal Green Challenge, environmental health and addressing the drought.

-This meeting would be held in conjunction with the U.S. Coral Reef Task Force in Maui held September 10-12.
-Following up from the April FRC meeting in Honolulu, this meeting would discuss unique challenges and opportunities to HI and the Pacific Islands, such as addressing climate change impacts.
+This meeting was held in conjunction with the U.S. Coral Reef Task Force.
+Following up from the April FRC meeting in Honolulu, this meeting discussed unique challenges and opportunities to HI and the Pacific Islands, such as addressing climate change impacts.

 The FRC is comprised of senior leadership from the following federal departments and agencies: